microsoft/vscode-azurearmtools/README.md

 ### Find all parameter references

 Right-click on a parameter name and select **Go to References**.
-Double-clicking on any reference moved your cursor to the reference location.
+Double-clicking on any reference moves your cursor to the reference location.

 ![](./images/parameter-references.png)